-Prerequisite DAN/THR 230 or permission of the instructor
+Prerequisite DAN/THR 230 or permission of the instructor This class is geared to the student with some formal experience in

 This class is geared to the student with some formal experience in jazz dance training.
 This course engages the dynamic sensitivity of the body to be able to communicate through movement.
 Specific jazz styles and choreographic formats are studied using basic steps and challenging combinations.
 The area of dance choreography is introduced.